-Here are pictures of my late 1850s/ early 1860s brown taffeta day dress.
-My main inspiration was this 1855-7 brown silk day dress trimmed with black velvet and fringe.
-I would’ve loved to replicate those pretty black silk fringe with copper-colored chenille pompoms, but I couldn’t find anything similar.
+My late 1850s or early 1860s brown taffeta day dress is inspired by this beautiful 1855-7 brown silk day dress which is trimmed with black velvet bands and fringe.
 Continue reading 1850s/ 1860s Copper-Colored Taffeta Day Dress

 For challenge 6 of the Historical Sew Monthly, I’ve made a Victorian corded corset.
 It’s the first corded corset I’ve made.
 Continue reading Historical Sew Monthly – Victorian (1860s) Corded Corset